ansys/pyansys/doc/source/getting_started.rst

 - Wrappers over products like `MAPDL <https://www.ansys.com/training-center/course-catalog/structures/ansys-mechanical-advanced-use-of-mapdl-in-mechanical>`_, `Fluent <https://www.ansys.com/products/fluids/ansys-fluent>`_, or `AEDT <https://www.ansys.com/products/electronics/ansys-maxwell>`_
 - Supporting libraries like `DPF <dpf_core_gh>`_

-Most PyAnsys packages will require a local installation of Ansys.
+Most PyAnsys packages require a local installation of Ansys.
 The version of Ansys installed dictates the interface and features available to you.
 However, PyAnsys libraries use `grpc`_ to communicate to the products, you can have the product installed remotely and connect to that remote instance.
-This will still require you need a copy of Ansys installed on the host machine.
+This still requires that you need a copy of Ansys installed on the host machine.

 For more information on getting a licensed copy of Ansys, visit `Ansys